Kathleen Dougherty, DVM

 Cathleen Ciampa, VMD

-Dr. Ciampa is a member of the American Veterinary Medical Association.
+Dr. Ciampa is a member of the American Veterinary Medical Association and DC Academy of Veterinary Medicine.
 While she enjoys all areas of veterinary medicine, her special interests include dentistry, soft tissue surgery and emergency medicine.
-During her free time, she enjoys baking, traveling, and exploring the great outdoors.
-She lives in Silver Spring with her husband, son, and their rambunctious cat Louie.
+She lives in North Chevy Chase with her husband, two sons, energetic rescue lab Penny Lane and geriatric Philly street cat Louie.

 Kendra Talbott, DVM

 Kendra grew up in Denver, Colorado and moved east to earn her bachelor’s degree in Biology from Philadelphia University in 2007.
 After college, she worked as a technician studying DNA-based vaccines in an immunology lab at the University of Pennsylvania.
 Inspired to fulfill her dream of becoming a veterinarian, she then traveled to Knoxville, Tennessee and received her veterinary medical degree from the University of Tennessee College of Veterinary Medicine in 2016.
 After completing her studies, Dr. Talbott completed a rotating internship at Friendship Hospital for Animals in Washington, DC from 2016-2017.

 Dr. Talbott is especially interested in General Medicine, as well as Radiology, Oncology, and Dermatology.
 She enjoys establishing relationships with her patients and clients, and the role this plays in helping to strengthen the human-animal bond.
 Greeting every day in this profession as an opportunity to learn something new and valuable, she brings dedication and compassion to every patient she sees.